mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 If you want to change the fuzzing options or test a different version of the PDF reader, it's as simple as editing a single file.

 I'm going to share how I created the fuzz testing workflow step by step.
-I'm using a particular PDF rader in my example, but you can use the same methodology to find bugs in other projects.
+I'm using a particular PDF reader in my example, but you can use the same methodology to find bugs in other projects.

 If you're impatient, you can skip to the end to see my [final result](https://gitlab.com/mtlynch/fuzz-xpdf).